Skip to main content

 Element Setting

-Click the Element buttons for Prefix or Postfix in MAC Source Setting to open the Element Setting dialog.
+Click the Element button for Prefix/Postfix in MAC Source Setting to open this dialog.

 Prefix